Yu-Peng Chen: 2017: Time Tunnel and Midnight Radio

 "Midnight Radio" started with a rhythm that came to Chen's mind as he walked down an empty road at night.
 He shared this with Tian, who came up with lyrics.
 Tian later explained in a comment that the convenience store mentioned at the beginning of the song is a Lawson store located at the intersection of Fuxing Road and Maoming Road.
-What also inspired the lyrics are the times he squatted on the side of the road to smoke cigarettes in the middle of the night; the clerk at the store would play the midnight radio.
-Chen wrote "Time Tunnel" eight years before its release when he had planned to release ten songs in "honor of his passing youth."
+What also inspired the lyrics are the times he squatted on the side of the road to smoke cigarettes in the middle of the night and the clerk at the store would play the midnight radio.
+Chen wrote "Time Tunnel" eight years before its release when he had planned to release ten songs in "honor of his passing youth".
 He then intended to dedicate these songs to those who supported him, and his friend Tian had also encouraged him multiple times to release his own song album.
-Tian commented on the song, "I wrote the lyrics in 2009, and in 2017, Zhiyi just finished recording and posted them.
-Unconsciously, the phrasing and style have changed a lot, and the motifs [representing] different age groups are also different.
-Every time I think about it this way, it's like walking into a time tunnel."
+Tian commented on the song, "The lyrics were written in 2009, and now it's already 2017.
+It wasn't until recently that Zhiyi finished recording and released them.
+Unconsciously, there have been significant changes in choice of words, habits, and style, as well as different themes for different age groups.
+Every time I seriously contemplate this, it feels like stepping into a time tunnel."

 2018: You're Not Here and A Cup of Moon

 In 2018, Chen collaborated with lyricist Jing Qian (镜千) to produce the song "You're Not Here" (你，不在这里).
-The song was based on a poem that Jing wrote at the time his grandfather had passed away, two years prior to the song's creation.
-When Chen read the poem for the first time, his grandfather had also recently passed away.
+The song was based on a poem that Jing wrote at the time his grandfather had died, two years prior to the song's creation.
+When Chen read the poem for the first time, his grandfather had also recently died.
 He decided to finish the song in one go as his grandmother was also seriously ill.
 And before releasing the song, Chen had many of his relatives and his grandmother listen to it before she died.
 The song was released on February 1, 2018.
 Chen said, "I personally think that this is a completely non-commercial song about family affection, expressing my deepest thoughts.
-I hope that others can understand my feelings, but I don’t want it to be overly snooped on by people.
+I hope that others can understand my feelings, but I don't want it to be overly snooped on by people.
 I hesitated for a long time between publishing it or not.
 In the end, I chose to let more people hear it and call for more memories of my loved ones."

 Chen and Jing next worked on "A Cup of Moon" (一杯月), together with music engineers He Jiade (何迦德) and Kaola (考拉), and mixing engineer Liu Junjie (刘俊杰).
 It was a song originally made for the Qingqin Qingqing (轻琴謦磬) band, hence its length of six minutes.
 Yin Lin (银临), a singer Chen invited to participate in the project, persistently suggested shortening the song, but Chen continued with his vision.
 He also completed the arrangement in one sitting during an eight-hour-long live broadcast.
 The recording and mixing took half a year, and the song was released on October 6, 2018.